garvit3835/product-docs-feature/how-to-guides/databases/planetscale.md

 ![PlanetScale Database Architecture](../../.gitbook/assets/planetscale-architecture.png)

 [PlanetScale](https://www.timescale.com/products) is a MySQL based database service which is built on Vitess and unlocks performance, scalability, and cost optimization for hyperscale databases through horizontal sharding.
-In this guide, we will walk you through the entire process of connecting your PlanetScale Database to your DevBox step by step.
+In this guide, we will walk you through the entire process of connecting your PlanetScale Database to your DevBox.

 ## Prerequisites